Securing the Electric Vehicle Charging Infrastructure: Front-end Protocols: EV to Charger

 \subsection{Security of Proprietary protocols: the example of Tesla}

 Tesla built their own alternative for high-level communication between electric vehicle and charging station.
-The charger uses a protocol over the CAN bus, as found out by hacks in reverse engineering fashion\footnote{Kevin Mahaffey.
-Hacking a Tesla Model S: What we found and what we learned. \url{https://blog.lookout.com/hacking-a-tesla}, 2015.}.
-Perhaps the most known vulnerability of Tesla is from Nie et al.\footnote{Sen Nie, Ling Liu, and Yuefeng Du.
-Free-fall: Hacking Tesla from wireless to CAN bus.
-Black Hat USA, 2017.} They describe how they managed to inject malicious messages into the CAN bus passing through the wireless communication, exploiting an anomaly in the gateway that is connected to both the Ethernet and the CAN bus.
+The charger uses a protocol over the CAN bus, as found out by hacks in reverse engineering fashion~\cite{mahaffey2015hacking}.
+Perhaps the most known vulnerability of Tesla is from Nie et al.~\cite{nie2017free}.
+They describe how they managed to inject malicious messages into the CAN bus passing through the wireless communication, exploiting an anomaly in the gateway that is connected to both the Ethernet and the CAN bus.
 Their attack was very serious as they could gain remote control of the car.
 Interestingly, the vulnerability assessed by Nie et al. has been answered with an update from Tesla in only 10 days.